Continuing Education Activity

-The term "spinal shock" denotes the acute loss of motor, sensory and reflex functions below the level of injury, and can be associated with neurogenic shock.
+The term "spinal shock" denotes the acute loss of motor, sensory and reflex functions below the level of injury and can be associated with neurogenic shock.

-The overall prognosis depends on the extent of spinal cord injury and response to treatment.
+The overall prognosis depends on the extent of spinal cord injury (ASIA) and response to treatment.
 Those associated with neurological deficits tend to have poor outcomes.

 Most of these patients have other concomitant injuries that also require attention.
-Nurses should ensure that patients have deep vein thrombosis prophylaxis, pressure sore protection, and a foley catheter.
-These patients may develop a range of complications including aspiration pneumonia, stress ulcer, and deep vein thrombosis.
-Close monitoring of the patient is critical and all team members should communicate the treatment plan with each other to ensure that the patient is receiving optimal care.
+Nurses should ensure that patients have deep vein thrombosis prophylaxis, pressure sore protection, and a Foley catheter.
+These patients may develop a range of complications, including aspiration pneumonia, stress ulcer, and deep vein thrombosis.
+Close monitoring of the patient is critical, and all team members should communicate the treatment plan with each other to ensure that the patient is receiving optimal care.

 The outlook for these patients depends on the severity of the injury (ASIA score), presence of neurological deficits at the time of presentation, age, concomitant other organ injuries, and a low Glasgow Coma Scale score.